-- Refinement operation (denoted by bold text or strikethrough text): Is used to add details to a requirement or to remove part of the requirement that is made irrelevant through the completion of another operation, and thus further restricts a requirement. - Selection (denoted by italicized text): Is used to select one or more options provided by the [CC] in stating a requirement. - Assignment operation (denoted by italicized text): Is used to assign a specific value to an unspecified parameter, such as the length of a password.
+- Refinement operation (denoted by bold text or strikethrough text): Is used to add details to a requirement (including replacing an assignment with a more restrictive selection) or to remove part of the requirement that is made irrelevant through the completion of another operation, and thus further restricts a requirement. - Selection (denoted by italicized text): Is used to select one or more options provided by the [CC] in stating a requirement. - Assignment operation (denoted by italicized text): Is used to assign a specific value to an unspecified parameter, such as the length of a password.
 Showing the value in square brackets indicates assignment. - Iteration operation: Is indicated by appending the SFR name with a slash and unique identifier suggesting the purpose of the operation, e.g. "/EXAMPLE1."